yakworks/gorm-tools/examples/benchmarks/README.md

 - **gorm-tools: repository batch** - uses the gorm-tools repository's batchCreate which in turn uses the fast EntityMapBinder to bind the json data and the repository methods to create persist.
 Uses defaults with all events enabled.
-- **gorm-tools: fast binder & persist** - TODO
+- **gorm-tools: fast binder & persist** - uses the repo bind method and then persists
 - **Grails default DataBinder, No Traits** - this benchmark uses the "out of the box" binder in grails with [CityFatNoTraits] which is statically compiled. basically what you get when you do `someDomain.properties = jsonData`.
-	Its only run with the "create" method as its sufficient to show that its much slower.
+	Its only run with the "create" and "validate" methods as its sufficient to show that its much slower.
 - **Grails DataBinder w/Traits** - this benchmark uses the "out of the box" binder in grails with [CityFat] like the others.
   Its only run with the "create" method as its sufficient to show that its